seniorkot/Spring-Load-Balancer/README.md

 [application-dev.properties](https://github.com/seniorkot/Spring-Load-Balancer/blob/master/src/main/resources/application-dev.properties) / application-prod.properties<br>

-For current version this file contains only a list of endpoints:<br>
+For the current version this file contains only a list of endpoints:<br>
 `loadbalancer.endpoints[0].host=localhost`<br>
 `loadbalancer.endpoints[0].port=8081`<br>
 `loadbalancer.endpoints[0].path=/api/music`<br>

 ## Application modes
 ### Round Robin
-With new request an endpoint next in list is fetched (cyclically).<br>
+With a new request the next endpoint in the list is fetched (cyclically).<br>

-To use this algorithm provide at least one endpoint with <i>host</i> & <i>port</i>.
+To use this algorithm, provide at least one endpoint with a <i>host</i> & <i>port</i>.
 ### Session Persistence
-Same algorithm as Round Robin except that for each session a concrete endpoint is saved.
-As the result, while session is alive, all user request are sent to one backend server.<br>
+The same algorithm as Round Robin except that a specific endpoint is saved for each session.<br> As the result, while session is alive, all user requests are sent to one backend server.<br>

-To use this algorithm provide at least one endpoint with <i>host</i> & <i>port</i>.
+To use this algorithm, provide at least one endpoint with a <i>host</i> & <i>port</i>.
 ### URL Mapping
-Backend servers are mapped with URI path.
+Backend servers are mapped to URI paths.<br>
 For example: every request like `curl http://example.com:8080/api/music` will be redirected to one backend server while `curl http://example.com:8080/api/video` will be redirected to another.

-To use this algorithm provide at least one endpoint with <i>host</i>, <i>port</i> & <i>path</i>.
+To use this algorithm, provide at least one endpoint with a <i>host</i>, <i>port</i> & <i>path</i>.